Skip to content

 JSON to TypeScript

-JSON to TypeScript converts JSON samples into TypeScript interfaces and type aliases, with inferred optional fields, unions, and array item structure for API modeling, frontend bootstrapping, and mock data cleanup.
+JSON to TypeScript converts JSON samples into TypeScript interfaces and type aliases locally, with optional fields, union/null/Date inference, root naming, and .ts copy/download.

 JSON